tyr-rust-bootcamp/aicomm/README.md

-# Chat App
+# aicomm

 A modern, real-time chat application built with Vue.js and Tauri.
-It connects to the chat server which was introduced in [chat server](https://github.com/tyr-rust-bootcamp/05-chat).

 ## Features